raspberrypilearning/tweeting-babbage/worksheet.md

 ![](images/twitter-api-error.png)

+## Tweet Random messages

+Now we can send some text as a tweet, let's mix it up a bit.

+1. First, import the random choice function:

+    ```python
+    import random.choice
+    ```

+    This function takes a list and returns a single entry at random.

+1. Now create a list of messages like so:

+    ```python
+    messages = [
+        "Hello world",
+        "Hi there",
+        "My name is Babbage",
+        "What's up?",
+        "How's it going?",
+        "Have you been here before?",
+        "Get a hair cut!",
+        ]
+    ```

+1. Replace `message = "Hello world!"` with `message = random.choice(messages)`.

+1. Run the code again two or more times to see different messages being tweeted at random.

 ## Tweet a picture

 Now the Twitter connection has been tested, let's try to upload a picture.
 Rather than try to hook up the camera now we'll test it independently.